SimulatedGREG/electron-vue/docs/en/using_pre-processors.md

 ## Use Case

 Let's say we need to use Sass/SCSS for pre-processing our CSS.
-Firstly, we need to install the proper `webpack` loader to handle this syntax.
+First, we need to install the proper `webpack` loader to handle this syntax.

 #### Installing `sass-loader`